ivoriginal/ivoriginal.github.io/work/gfs-directory.md

 description: The <strong>Community Directory</strong> is a tool to help members from the Google for Startups communities finding their people
 client: Google for Startups
 client-logo: https://upload.wikimedia.org/wikipedia/commons/thumb/b/b6/Google_for_Startups_logo.svg/1280px-Google_for_Startups_logo.svg.png
-tags: [UX research, UI design, Development]
+tags: [UX research, UI design, Front-end Development]
-image:  '/images/work/gfs-directory.png'
+image:  '/images/work/gfs-directory-old.png'
 ---
 <!-- > In the future, robots will do all the work, so the only reasonable profession to pursue is to build and repair robots (until they repair themselves!)
 –<i>Young Ivo, 1998</i> -->